top of page

 Drink

 In summer, 1 litre of fluid, in winter 0.5 litres as a minimum.
-Plain water is fine, but many riders choose a squash or electrolyte tablet (which can be sensible if you sweat a lot).
+Plain water is fine, but many riders choose to add squash or an electrolyte tablet (which can be sensible if you sweat a lot).

 Repair kit